-We’ve pulled together some handy tips that you can do to help ensure that a trip to your favourite dog friendly restaurant with your four-legged friend can be a pleasant experience for you
+We’ve pulled together some handy tips that can help ensure that a trip to your favourite dog friendly restaurant with your four-legged friend can be a pleasant experience for you both;

 Firstly, before heading out to any restaurant check they are dog friendly.
 It’s also worth asking if there are dog friendly tables both inside and outside.
 This way if the restaurant is small and tables are quite close together your dog might find it less stressful sitting outside in the open (that is as long as it isn’t raining!)

 Make sure your dog is feed before you leave.
 It may sound silly but if your dog is hungry as they haven’t had their dinner or lunch, sitting in a place full of food is going to be very tempting and may cause the dog to act up, start begging and worse try and steal food.